jtippett/jjfs/docs/user-guide.md

 - Test thoroughly with your workflow
 - Always configure remote backups
 - Monitor daemon logs
-- Have a backup strategy
+- Maintain a backup strategy

 ### Q: How do I uninstall?